Hours of work: 37.5 Hours per week

 - An unrivalled opportunity to make a difference to a school and its community

-- The opportunity to work with the fastest growing academy group in the country
+- The opportunity to work with the largest academy group in the country

 - A great working environment with high staff morale and a strong sense of community